How to Help Innocent Animals in War Zones

 If you wish to donate anonymously to below charities, set up an account at Charities Aid Foundation.
 Make one-off donations or set up giving accounts (for business, Gift Aid is taken care of).

-Originally formed to rescue stray cats and dogs in the country, today it has a bigger mission of helping animals caught up in war, the forgotten victims often of world events.
+Originally formed to rescue stray cats and dogs in the country, today it has a bigger mission of helping animals worldwide.
+Volunteers in Afghanistan educate people on how to care for donkeys and horses (the main form of transport) and provide vet care.

+It’s also recently opened the country’s first sanctuary for older and retired/ill equines.
 Here they receive loving care, good food and veterinary care, on the outskirts of Kabul.
-Here is what your donations pay for:
+Donations fund:

 - £1 – a kilo of bran